Chairman of the Board of Trustees

 Senior Lecturer of Physics and Mathematics, Naryn Campus

 Samat Turdumamatov is a Lecturer of Mathematics with UCA’s School of Arts and Sciences.
 Previously he held the position of Lecturer of Mathematics at UCA.
 Before joining UCA, he taught several courses in Mathematics and Physics at both high school and university levels.
-Most recently he taught Physics, Electromagnetics for Engineers at International Alatoo University, and later Cambridge IGCSE Mathematics at Silk Road International School in Kyrgyzstan.
-He also was a Teaching Assistant for courses on Calculus, Applied Electromagnetics, Microwave Engineering and Antenna Theory in Turkey.
+Most recently he taught Physics, Electromagnetics for Engineers and Calculus courses at Ala-Too International University and UCA.
+He also was a Teaching Assistant for courses on Applied Electromagnetics, Microwave Engineering and Antenna Theory in Turkey.